-1. Associate in Arts Degree (AA) is awarded to student majoring in the Liberal Arts or Liberal Arts-Music.
-Students receiving an AA generally transfer to four-year colleges or universities.

-2. Associate in Science Degree (AS) is awarded to students majoring in specialized curriculums such as business administration, pre-engineering, pre-teacher education, science, and other pre-professional programs.
-Students receiving an AS generally transfer to four-year colleges or universities.

-3. Associate in Applied Science Degree (AAS) is awarded to students majoring in an occupational-technical curriculum.
-Students receiving an AAS may elect to transfer to four-year colleges or universities.
-4. Diploma is awarded to students who complete a two-year non-degree occupational curriculum.
+- 1. Associate in Arts Degree (AA) is awarded to students majoring in the Liberal Arts or Liberal Arts-Music.
+Students receiving an AA generally transfer to four-year colleges or universities. - 2.
+Associate in Science Degree (AS) is awarded to students majoring in specialized curriculums such as business administration, pre-engineering, pre-teacher education and science.
+Students receiving an AS generally transfer to four-year colleges or universities. - 3.
+Associate in Applied Science Degree (AAS) is awarded to students majoring in an occupational-technical curriculum.
+Students receiving an AAS may elect to transfer to four-year colleges or universities or to pursue immediate employment.

-5. Certificate is awarded to students who complete an approved, non-degree curriculum which is usually less than two years in length.
+- 4. Diploma is awarded to students who complete a two-year non-degree occupational curriculum. - 5.
+Certificate is awarded to students who complete an approved, non-degree curriculum which is usually less than two years in length.